chis0m/exchanger/README.md

 ## Start up

-To start corporate loans, perform the following step in the order
+To start Exchanger, perform the following step in the order

-- Clone the repository by running the command 'git clone https://github.com/crednet/corporate-loans.git'
+- Clone the repository by running the command 'git clone https://github.com/chis0m/exchanger.git'
 - Run composer install --ignore-platform-reqs
 - Run 'cp .env.example .env'
 - Fill your configuration settings in the '.env' file you created above